 How to vote

-Voting is compulsory in Queensland and failure to do so may result in a fine.
-ECQ provides voting assistance services to ensure the voting process is as convenient as possible and that all electors have an equal opportunity to vote.
+Voting is compulsory in Queensland and a failure to do so may result in a fine.
+ECQ provides voting assistance to help all Queenslanders have their say at the ballot box.

 Casting your ballot before election day is called pre-poll voting.
 Anyone can vote early - no special reason needed!

 Pre-poll locations will be listed on the ECQ website.
 For larger elections, pre-poll centres may also operate interstate and overseas.